NicoCM383/NicoCM383/README.md

   - MLOps with Docker, FastAPI, Streamlit

-  - Automatization with n8n and langchain
+  - Automation with n8n and langchain

 - 👯 I’m open to collaborating on open-source ML/CV, LLM applications, robotics, and drone autonomy projects.